akikuno/wslPath/README.md

 # wslPath

-`wslPath` is a Python module to convert between Windows and POSIX paths in WSL
+`wslPath` is a Python module designed to convert paths between Windows and POSIX formats within the Windows Subsystem for Linux (WSL).

 ## Install